Entanglement entropy from non-equilibrium Monte Carlo simulations: Results for the Ising model in two dimensions

 \subsubsection{Entropic c-function at the critical point}

 Our numerical results for the $D=2$ Ising model can be directly compared with the CFT result, eq.~(\ref{Renyi_entropy_on_a_cylinder}).
-However this result is valid only when $L,l \gg 1$, otherwise finite-size corrections have to be taken into account.
-The theory of unusual corrections to scaling of the R\'enyi entropies in $1+1$ dimensions has been developed in ref.~\cite{Cardy:2010zs}, where it was shown that the leading correction scales as $\order{l^{-2\frac{h}{n}}}$, where $n$ is the number of replicas and $h$ the conformal dimension of a relevant operator localized at the endpoints of the cut.
+However this result is valid only when $L$ and $l$ are much larger than the lattice spacing $a$, otherwise finite-size corrections have to be taken into account.
+The theory of corrections to scaling for the R\'enyi entropies in $1+1$ dimensions has been developed in ref.~\cite{Cardy:2010zs}, where it was shown that the leading correction scales as $\order{l^{-2h/n}}$, where $n$ is the number of replicas and $h$ the conformal dimension of a relevant operator localized at the endpoints of the cut.
 In ref.~\cite{Xavier:2011np} it was shown numerically that, for a large class of theories, $h$ is the conformal dimension of the energy operator.
 For the Ising model in an $n=2$ replica geometry we then expect a correction of order $\order{l^{-1}}$.
 More precisely, the fit function that we used to analyze our data is

 where the first term on the right-hand side is the scaling function and the second one is the scaling correction, multiplied by a non-universal constant $k$.
-Figure~\ref{fig:fit_c-fun_2d} shows data for $L=32$, $64$ and $128$, the scaling function (blue curve) and the fit function (orange curve).
-The following tables summarize the results we obtained.
+Figure~\ref{fig:fit_c-fun_2d} shows data for $\frac{L}{a}=32$, $64$ and $128$, the scaling function (blue curve) and the fit function (orange curve).
+The results are summarized in table~\ref{tab:data_scaling-function_comparison_2d}.

-Firstly we compared our data with the scaling function only, \ie the first term of eq.~\eqref{fit_function_2d}, and we collected the $\chi^2$ values in the table on the left.
-The mid column refers to the whole sets of data displayed in fig.~\ref{fig:fit_c-fun_2d}, while on the right we excluded the first two and the last two points of each set, as they are expected to be those that are most affected by finite-size effects.
-As expected, data converge to the scaling curve as $L$ grows, and in particular we obtain a perfect match for $L=128$ if we exclude the extremal data.
+Firstly we compared our data with the scaling function only, i.e., the first term of eq.~\eqref{fit_function_2d}, and we collected the $\chi^2$ values in the table on the left.
+The mid column refers to the whole sets of data displayed in fig.~\ref{fig:fit_c-fun_2d}, while on the right we excluded the first two and the last two points of each set, as they are those that are most affected by finite-size effects.
+As expected, data converge to the scaling curve as $L$ grows, and in particular we obtain a perfect match for $\frac{L}{a}=128$ if we exclude the data at the boundaries of the interval under consideration.

 In the table on the right, the $\chi^2$ and the best-fit results are displayed, showing perfect agreement between the theoretical predictions and our data.